How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 I then heard from another node maker who uses the SA818 RF Module that the ClearNode PCB design is known for being noisy and was not properly optimized with RF shielding and filtering.
 (Maybe Node-Ventures has fixed that now but I continue to hear the same buzz/whine on the signals of many ClearNode users.)
 I've heard that other nodes using the SA818 have done a better job, but by then I was much more familiar with AllStar & ASL and it was time to build my own node.
 I also wanted to try Full-Duplex on AllStar as I knew it would be a game-changing feature, and as I have always been an advocate of open-source software I did not want to continue to support any node makers who use closed-source software.

 This How-To Guide thoroughly covers many design aspects and subtle details.
-Some of this can be found in bits and pieces on various websites, wikis, blogs, etc. going back 10+ years, but I've also made some significant optimizations that no one has documented before, that enable a full-featured node to be built that has no compromises in quality or functionality yet costs less than any other node on the market.
+Some of this can be found in bits and pieces on various websites, wikis, blogs, etc. going back 10+ years, but I've also made some significant optimizations that enable a full-featured node to be built that has no compromises in quality or functionality yet costs less than any other node on the market.

-It's easy to skim through a lengthy document such as this (which is now over 20,000 words) and miss some of the subtleties or jump to conclusions, since "people weren't doing it that way before" or "ASL couldn't actually work that well".
+It's easy to skim through a lengthy document such as this and miss some of the subtleties or jump to conclusions, since "people weren't doing it that way before" or "ASL couldn't actually work that well".
 But any such conclusions would be unfounded.
 With my 30-year background in engineering, I would not propose a design to the ham community without first being sure it fully met my own (very high) standards.
 I encourage questions, am responsive to emails, and am active on a number of forums.
-I'm also fortunate to be able to spend a lot of time on ham radio, and have essentially been a full-time AllStar developer since October '22.
-I created AllScan, have contributed to the AllStarLink App-Rpt code, and have built and sold some very nice nodes.
+I'm also fortunate to be able to spend a lot of time on ham radio projects.
+I created the AllScan Web App, contribute to the AllStarLink App-Rpt code, and have built and sold some very nice nodes.

 History

-AllStarLink (ASL) has been used for controlling repeater systems for 15+ years, supporting a high-precision multiplexing receiver system that precisely time-aligns audio feeds from any number of receivers and ensures perfect synchronization, even with unpredictable delays that occur over various IP and wireless links.
-It's based on Asterisk, a powerful open-source PBX system that supports numerous features including full-duplex communications, conference calling, autopatch, integration with VOIP systems and equipment, voicemail, voice detection, Interactive Voice Response menus, support for a wide range of voice codecs, and extensive control and monitoring capabilities via web interfaces, DTMF commands, scripting and macros.
+AllStarLink (ASL) has been used for controlling repeater systems for 15+ years, supporting a high-precision multiplexing receiver system that precisely time-aligns audio feeds from any number of receivers, even with unpredictable delays that occur over various IP and wireless links.
+It's based on Asterisk, a powerful open-source PBX system that supports numerous features including full-duplex communications, conference calling, autopatch, integration with VOIP systems and equipment, voicemail, voice detection, support for a wide range of codecs, and extensive control and monitoring capabilities via web and IP interfaces, DTMF commands, scripting and macros.

-When you put an ASL image on a microSD card or flash drive, you're loading GigaBytes of software containing the result of millions of lines of code that make up Linux, Asterisk, ASL, Apache, PHP, SQLite, and the 1,000's of other utilities and programs that come with Linux.
-The power and flexibility of all this is far higher than what you see in typical commercial products such as a modern digital HT.
-Linux, Asterisk and ASL are 100% open-source and free, meaning that not only is it free but that anyone can look at the source code, see how it works, edit it, add to it or improve it.
+An AllStar node is part of a comprehensive system of GigaBytes of software and millions of lines of code that make up Linux, Asterisk, ASL, Apache, PHP, SQLite, and 1,000's of other utilities and programs that come with Linux.
+Linux, Asterisk and ASL are 100% open-source and free, meaning that not only is it free but that anyone can look at the source code, see how it works, modify it or improve it.

 Using HTs for Node Radios

-ASL usually uses a Carrier Operated Squelch (COS) line or usbradio driver DSP mode to determine if audio is being received.
-Most nicer mobile radios have a MiniDIN6 jack that provides COS and unfiltered discriminator audio outputs along with PTT and Tx audio inputs.
-For example if you take an Alinco DR-735T, Kenwood TM-V71A or Yaesu FT-8800R mobile radio, plug it into a standard USB Radio Interface (URI), load ASL onto an RPi or MiniPC, plug in a keyboard and monitor and run the setup script, in less than an hour of work you'd have a very nice node supporting cross-band full-duplex with 5+W power output, which with a good outdoor antenna could have a range of 25+ miles.
+ASL usually uses a Carrier Operated Squelch (COS) line or USBRadio driver DSP mode to determine if audio is being received.
+Most nicer mobile radios have a Mini-DIN-6 jack that provides COS and unfiltered discriminator audio outputs along with PTT and Tx audio inputs.
+For example if you take a Kenwood TM-V71A or Yaesu FT-8800R mobile radio, plug it into a standard USB Radio Interface (URI), and install Debian and ASL3 on an RPi or MiniPC, in less than an hour of work you'd have a very nice node supporting cross-band full-duplex with 5+W power output, which with a good outdoor antenna could have a range of 25+ miles.
 See my other How-To Guide for details on how to do this with a mobile radio.

 Software-based COS detection is not perfect for all use cases – if you have a quiet voice, the radio(s) you use to talk into the node have low mic gain, and if you would often use the node in a quiet environment and frequently pause when speaking, then "carrierfrom=vox" mode would not be ideal, and in that case I would recommend modifying an RT85 to add a hardware COS line.
 Instructions are provided below on how to do this, and it can be done in less than 10 minutes, requiring only a single resistor to be removed and one wire added.